intel/QAT_Engine/docs/config_options.md

 --enable-qat_sw_heuristic_timeout
     Enable self tuning of the timeout in the polling thread in the Intel(R) QAT SW.
-This flag is valid only incase of QAT SW (disabled by default).
+This flag is valid only in case of QAT SW (disabled by default).

 --enable-qat_cycle_counts